wdempsey/wdempsey.github.io/_pages/about.md

 attending UMS performances or shows at the Ark.
 I'm also an avid soccer fan and play way too much rec league soccer.

-Prior to joining, I was a postdoctoral fellow in the [Statistical Reinforcement Learning Lab](http://people.seas.harvard.edu/~samurphy/lab/overview.html) under the supervision of
+Prior to joining, I was a postdoctoral fellow in the [Department of Statistics at Harvard University](https://statistics.fas.harvard.edu).
+My fellowship was in the [Statistical Reinforcement Learning Lab](http://people.seas.harvard.edu/~samurphy/lab/overview.html) under the supervision of
 [Susan Murphy](people.seas.harvard.edu/~samurphy/).
 I received my PhD